banothurameshnaik/learn-react-redux/README.md

 4. Create store componet using all reducers
 5. Add store to Provider component
 6. Dispatch the actions whenever required

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### Helpful links